Fall 1999 Task Force Meeting

 Highlighted Breakout Sessions

-I look forward to seeing you in Seattle in December for what promises to be an extremely valuable and stimulating meeting.
-Please contact me (email@example.com), or Joan Lippincott, Associate Director (firstname.lastname@example.org) if we can provide you with any additional information on the meeting.
+I look forward to seeing you in Phoenix this December as we conclude CNI’s first decade.
+Please contact me (email@example.com), or Joan Lippincott, CNI’s Associate Director (firstname.lastname@example.org) if we can provide you with any additional information on the meeting.

 Coalition for Networked Information